 Discover the myths and truths about Cardio Workouts.
 It’s important to separate fact from fiction about what types of cardio are best.
-Discover the most common cardio myths and help you create a workout tailored to your specific needs.
+Discover the most common cardio myths and help create a workout tailored to your needs.
 Please find out the benefits of a cardio workout and the benefits it provides.

 What is Cardio?